RockhurstHS/STEAM-Blog/_posts/2015-09-07-Three-Weeks-In.md

 author: patrickcurran
 title: Three Weeks In
 ---
 I entered the new active learning classrooms with excitement as well as apprehension of the unknown.
-Being in an active learning classroom has given me the permission to think outside the box, and succeed control of my classroom to my students.
+Being in an active learning classroom has given me the permission to think outside the box, and relinquish control of my classroom to my students.

 I am much more willing to give students group work in class in the active learning classrooms, since it does not require the moving of desks.
 I find I ask students to work together on an example problem in the middle of a lecture and then discuss their responses.
 In the past I would just call on students individually and work through the problem as a class if it appeared during my lecture because to have them get together and talk to each other in their desks was much more tedious.